-10. Employee Benefit Plan
+9. Employee Benefit Plan

 The Partnership has a fully funded, defined contribution Simplified Employee Pension Plan (the "Plan") for its employees.
-Under the Plan, the Partnership contributes 8% of employees' salaries and the contribution vests immediately.
-The Partnership incurred \$117,882 and \$103,832 in expenses related to the Plan for the years ended December 31, 2019 and 2018, respectively.
+Under the Plan, the Partnership contributes 4% and 8% of employees' salaries for 2020 and 2019, respectively, and the contribution vests immediately.
+The Partnership incurred \$58,821 and \$117,882 in expenses related to the Plan for the years ended December 31, 2020 and 2019, respectively.

-11. Subsequent Events
+10. Subsequent Events